Ecommerce SEO Best Practices You Need to Know

 So it’s very common to have a product page URL that looks like this:

 Each slash refers to a category on the site.
-Websites where users have to click on so many categories before they can find the right content are frustrating and hard to navigate.
+Websites where users have to click on so many categories before finding the right content are frustrating and hard to navigate.
 They’re also disadvantageous for SEO because it takes search engines longer to index and crawl the pages (which, unfortunately, are likely to be the product pages).

 Here are a few tips: